 After the turbulent flight with Peach Aviation, I felt unwell for a while.
-Going through immigration was a bit of a nightmare for me as the custom officer stopped me to search my luggage and myself thoroughly before letting me go.
+Going through immigration was a bit of a nightmare for me as the customs officer stopped me to search my luggage and myself thoroughly before letting me go.
 They were friendly and were apologetic about it.
-I asked them why, they told me there was a recent case of a Singaporean getting involved in some incident.
+I asked them why they told me there was a recent case of a Singaporean getting involved in some incident.
 This, I didn't probe further.
 They asked me the routine security questions and after that was over, I was allowed to go.
 This "ordeal" took about 15 minutes.

-No harm done since my Starflyer flight was about 4 hours more to go.
+No harm is done since my Starflyer flight was about 4 hours more to go.
 I decided to grab some food, sushi and it made me feel much better after that.
 Before I departed 'Peach' Terminal aka Terminal 2, I took some photos of the interior.
 Here are the photos!

-The Peach staff were around to assist the passengers and promoting the airline, I think this airline has done very well not just in-flight, on ground as well.
+The Peach staff were around to assist the passengers and promoting the airline, I think this airline has done very well not just in-flight, on the ground as well.

-After the brief walk around the small terminal, I took the free shuttle bus to the terminal 1, where the other airlines were.
+After the brief walk around the small terminal, I took the free shuttle bus to terminal 1, where the other airlines were.

 An event is going on, had no idea what was it.